-Following an exclusion filter, the fund integrates ESG criteria through the combination of a top-down and bottom-up approaches.

-Top down: through positive selection with a best-in-universe filter applied in order to exclude the last two decile This allows the definition of the eligible universe and exclusion of laggards issuers not meeting the minimum ESG threshold.
+Following an exclusion filter, the Sub-Fund integrates ESG criteria through the combination of a topdown and bottom-up approaches.
+Top down: through positive selection with a best-in-class filter applied in order to exclude the lowest deciles in each sector.
+This allows the definition of the eligible universe and exclusion of laggards issuers not meeting the minimum ESG threshold.

 Bottom-up: By conducting in-depth ESG analysis, with a particular focus on the less well-rated issuers.
-The assessments aims to evaluate the issuers' performance in terms of responsibility, materiality and sustainability.
+The assessments aim to evaluate the issuers' performance in terms of responsibility, materiality and sustainability.